mattmaas/Jarvis-Assistant-for-HASS/README.md

 ## Prerequisites

-Before running Jarvis, ensure that the following projects are up and running:
+Before running Jarvis, ensure that the following projects and software are up and running:

 1. Agent Zero Framework: Follow the setup instructions at https://github.com/mattmaas/fastAPI-for-agent-zero-docker
 2. Extended OpenAI Conversation: Set up as per the guidelines at https://github.com/mattmaas/extended_openai_conversation
+3. Home Assistant: Install and configure Home Assistant.
+Visit https://www.home-assistant.io/installation/ for installation instructions.

-Jarvis is designed to integrate with these projects, and full functionality depends on their availability.
+Jarvis is designed to integrate with these projects and software, and full functionality depends on their availability.
+The Home Assistant integration is crucial for Jarvis's smart home control capabilities.

 ## Open-Source Foundation